 At home, I said to my husband, “Father Andrey invites me to join the sisterhood.
 What do you think?”
 My husband responded with the question, “How much is he going to pay you?”
 “I have no idea.
 I did not ask.
 It never occurred to me.”
 “But how are you going to make a living?”

 With hindsight, I think that the Lord Himself led me to the sisterhood by allowing me sorrows.
 One day, I sprained my back while I was working at the market.
 It was so bad that I could not rise from my chair.
 I called my husband and asked him to come and pick me up.
-As I was walking to the car, every step was causing me great pain.
+When I would walk to the car, every step caused me great pain.
 But in my heart, there was not a trace of fear or apprehension.
-I was not worried about not being able to walk, or not returning to work at the market and having to look for another job.
+I was not worried about losing my ability to walk, nor about losing my work at the market and having to look for another job.
 My husband was anxious, but to me, what happened was an omen, a sign that it was time to join the sisterhood.
 Recovery took time and a lot of needles.
 But when I felt better, I went straight to the Convent to join the sisterhood.

 Sisters have busy work schedules, and finding the right work-life balance can be difficult.
 How did you find yours, and what did you learn from this experience?

 One evening, when I finally came home, my husband did not meet me at the door as he usually did.
 I found him in the living room staring at the computer.
 "So where have you been all this time?" he asked without turning around.
 “At work, of course,” I replied, without a second thought.
-“But are not you supposed to have today off?”
+“But weren’t you supposed to have today off?”
 “Yes, but a sister asked me to stand in for her.”
-“Why do not you join the Convent altogether,” he said.
+“Why don't you join the Convent altogether?” he said.
 He spoke in a calm voice, hiding the pain of not seeing me for days and weeks.
 “I am married.
 They will not let me,” I objected.
 “Do not worry.
 I let you go.”